unyt-org/uix/docs/guide/04 Reactivity.md

 </div>
 ```

-Above example is transpiled to something like:
+Above code is transpiled to something like:

 ```tsx
 const isLoggedIn = $(false);